Essential Tremor (ET)

-Essential tremor disorder is a nerve disorder.
-It is also called a trembling disorder.
-It causes a person’s hands, head, trunk, voice, or legs to shake rhythmically.
-It’s often confused with Parkinson disease.
+Essential tremor (ET) is a neurological disorder that causes your hands, head, trunk, voice, and/or legs to shake rhythmically.
+It is often confused with Parkinson disease.

-Essential tremor is most common in people older than 65.
-But it can affect people at any age.
-The condition seems to run in families.
+ET is most common among people older than age 65, but it can affect people at any age.

-People with essential tremor have shaking and trembling at different times and in different cases.
-But some symptoms are common to all.
-Here are symptoms you might have:
+If you have ET, you will experience shaking and trembling at different times and in different situations, but some characteristics are common to all.
+Here is what you might typically experience:

-Tremors don’t affect both sides of the body in the same way.
+- Tremors don’t affect both sides of your body in the same way.